UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Southern Miss' games have gone over 54.5 points in only one opportunity this season.
+- Southern Miss and its opponents have combined to score more than 54.5 points in one game this season.

-- Saturday's over/under is 0.9 points higher than the combined 53.6 PPG average of the two teams.

-- The 49.4 combined points per game that these two squads have allowed this season are 5.1 fewer than the 54.5 over/under in this contest.
+- The combined points per game average of the two teams, 53.6, is 0.9 points fewer than Saturday's over/under.

+- This contest's over/under is 5.1 points greater than the 49.4 these two squads combine to surrender per game this season.

-- The Roadrunners and their opponents have scored an average of 59.7 points per game in 2021, 5.2 more than Saturday's total.
+- The average total in Roadrunners games this season is 59.7, 5.2 points more than Saturday's over/under of 54.5.

-- In 2021, games involving the Golden Eagles have averaged a total of 49.1 points, 5.4 fewer than this game's set over/under.
+- The 49.1 PPG average total in Golden Eagles games this season is 5.4 points fewer than this game's over/under.

 UTSA Stats and Trends

-- In UTSA's nine games this season, it has eight wins against the spread.

-- The Roadrunners covered the spread in their only game when favored by 33 points or more.
+- This season, the Roadrunners won ATS in their only game as a favorite of 33 points or more.

-- UTSA's games this year have gone over the point total four times in nine opportunities (44.4%).
+- UTSA has eclipsed the over/under in 44.4% of its opportunities this year (four times in nine games with a set point total).

-- When UTSA puts up more than 30.2 points, it is 7-0 against the spread and 7-0 overall.

-- UTSA is 8-1 against the spread and 9-0 overall when the team picks up more than 364.4 yards.
+- UTSA is 7-0 against the spread and 7-0 overall this season when the team scores more than 30.2 points.

-- The Roadrunners have turned the ball over seven times this season, five fewer than the Golden Eagles have forced (12).
+- This year, the Roadrunners have seven turnovers, five fewer than the Golden Eagles have takeaways (12).

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.